Why Own a Home Instead of Renting?

 To achieve A through D means a strategy for buying at the right place and right time.
 To elaborate:

-A. No landlord – Sure you’ve got neighbors and the people waiting for your mortgage payment (unless you’re one of those cash buyers I hear about).
+A. No landlord – Sure you’ve got neighbors and the people waiting for your mortgage payment (unless you’re a happy cash buyer).

-B. Peace of mind – You’ve got somewhere to go back to, if you’re a wanderer, and somewhere to grow old without the possibility of eviction.
+B. Peace of mind – You’ve got somewhere to go back to, if you’re a wanderer, and somewhere to grow old without the possibility of eviction…as long as the property taxes, payments, and upkeep on the house you buy is sustainable.*

-C. Investment – Do yourself a favor and hold out for a place that has some potential to rent part of it.
+C. Investment – Do yourself a favor and hold out for a place that has some potential to rent part of it or space for friends / family to move in.
 Even if your house doesn’t appreciate unless you’re located somewhere with a proliferation of rentals, having the option to make extra cash if need be will help with B. And….

 “If you receive rental income from the rental of a dwelling unit, there are certain rental expenses you may deduct on your tax return.
 These expenses may include mortgage interest, property tax, operating expenses, depreciation, and repairs.”
 The IRS

-D. Decorating/home design – If D is important to you, especially painting, know if there’s an HOA that controls what you can and can’t remodel or even colors you can use.
-Or if buying a historic property also know if there are guidelines (or fees) around what you can and can’t remodel.
+D. Decorating/home design – If D is important to you, especially your home exterior color, if you’re looking at a house that has an HOA, be sure to know how they control what you can and can’t remodel or even colors you can use.
+Or if buying a historically designated property, also know if the town / city / HOA has guidelines (or fees) around what you can and can’t remodel.
+This information should appear in a disclosure.

 Ownership as Freedom